pje/new-file/README.md

 New File
 =====

-Adds a "New File" service to Finder that creates an empty file in Finder's current directory.
+Adds a "New File" service to Finder that creates an empty file in its current directory.

 ####install